Geometry Distributions

 Diffusion models are powerful generative models that transform data into noise through a forward diffusion process and learn to reverse this process to generate high-quality samples.
 Beginning with Denoising Diffusion Probabilistic Models~\cite{ho2020denoising}, diffusion models have evolved into more efficient and flexible approaches~\cite{song2020denoising, karras2022elucidating, liu2022flow, lipman2022flow}.
 While our work does not contribute directly to advancements in diffusion models, we employ them as a foundation for modeling complex geometry.
 Our approach primarily builds upon the framework established in EDM~\cite{karras2022elucidating}.

 Significant progress has been made in generating 3D geometry using diffusion models~\cite{hui2022neural, chen2022neural, shue20233d, zheng2023locally, vecset, ren2024xcube, yariv2024mosaic, xiong2024octfusion, dong2024gpld3d, petrov2024gem3d, zhang2024functional}, with most approaches representing geometry via signed distance functions or occupancy fields.
-Fewer methods, however, focus on point clouds~\cite{luo2021diffusion, zhou20213d, zeng2022lion} or Gaussian point clouds~\cite{roessle2024l3dg, zhang2024gaussiancube}.
+Fewer methods, however, focus on point clouds~\cite{luo2021diffusion, zhou20213d, zeng2022lion} or Gaussian point clouds~\cite{roessle2024l3dg, zhang2024gaussiancube,yushigaussiananything}.
+We would also like to emphasize two related works~\cite{yang2019pointflow, cai2020learning}.
+While both works are capable of encoding infinite-resolution point clouds using normalizing flow~\cite{rezende2015variational} and score-based generative models~\cite{song2019generative}, they are only evaluated on toy datasets and do not demonstrate high-quality geometric details as we do.
 These models are trained on a dataset of 3D objects, treating each \emph{object} as a single training sample.
 In contrast, our approach is fundamentally different, as we treat each \emph{spatial point} as an individual training sample.